TL;DR

 - Don't Admit Liability: Even if you think you are to blame, do not apologise or admit fault at the scene.
 Stick to the facts.
 Let the insurers determine liability later.

 - Gather Evidence: Use your phone to take photos of the scene, the positions of the vehicles, and the damage to all cars involved.
 Note the time, date, location, and weather conditions.
-Get contact details of any independent witnesses.
+Get contact details of any regulated witnesses.

 - Contact Your Insurer: Report the incident to your insurer as soon as possible, even if you don't intend to make a claim.
 Failure to do so can breach your policy terms.